dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 mostly like a copy/paste mistake and it's more helpful to draw their attention to the error than silently accept it.*

+It is a compile-time error if a name cannot be inferred for a named field pattern with the field name omitted (see name inference below).

 ### Object pattern

 ```